photo

 About

-I’m Mason Nakamura, a second-year Ph.D. student in Computer Science at UMass Amherst, working in the College of Information and Computer Sciences (CICS) as a member of the Resource-Bounded Reasoning Lab, under the guidance of Professor Shlomo Zilberstein.
-Broadly, I work on planning, reinforcement learning, and reinforcement learning from human feedback (RLHF).
-More specifically, I’m interested in improving sample-efficiency and performance of value alignment methods for diverse user preferences and enabling agents to continuously learn in non-stationary envrionments.
+I’m Mason Nakamura, a third-year Ph.D. student in Computer Science at UMass Amherst, working in the College of Information and Computer Sciences (CICS) as a member of the Resource-Bounded Reasoning Lab, under the guidance of Professor Shlomo Zilberstein.
+My research is funded by the NSF Graduate Research Fellowship where I broadly work on safety and alignment of AI systems, using methodologies from reinforcment learning and sequential decision-making.

 Previously, I had internships at the Center for Human-Compatible Artificial Intelligence (CHAI) / Berkeley Artificial Intelligence Research (BAIR) (Summer 2023) on building ethically-compliant autonomous systems using constrained deep reinforcement learning, CHAI/BAIR (Summer-Fall 2022) building a formal framework for computationally bounded agents, Moravian University (Summer 2021 NSF REU) working on extremal and spectral graph theory, and Michigan State University (Summer 2020 NSF REU) working on geometric deep learning.